Dear friends,

 I went to an awesome high school, learned to speak English, I’ve met people from all over the world, partied like a kid in their 20s should, and graduated from college.

 Yes.
-I am not rich, but the opportunities I’ve been given in this country are limitless compared to what I would have gotten in El Salvador.
+I am not rich, but the opportunities I’ve been given in this country are limitless compared to what I would have gotten in

 The results are = I have an awesome job at one of the best media companies, I’ve traveled a bit, I never got a bicycle, but my Lexus compensated a bit for that.
 These are not bragging rights, this is just a piece of the “American Dream Pie” that I want to share with you.